Concepts¶

 - The Induced Total Order

-(SIMPLE, COMPOSABLE, SECURE)induces a total order on the 8 Quality Medals.
-This allows the system to score every verdict \(v \in \Omega\) lexicographically based on which pillars are satisfied.- Aspirational vs. Pragmatic Targets
+(SIMPLE, NAVIGABLE, SECURE, COMPOSABLE)induces a total order on the 16 Quality Medals.
+This allows the system to score every verdict \(v \in \Omega\) lexicographically based on which pillars are satisfied, with weights8 / 4 / 2 / 1down the ranking.- Aspirational vs. Pragmatic Targets

 Aspirational Target: Usually

-GOLD(🥇).
-The agent first attempts to satisfy all three quality pillars.Pragmatic Target (The “Ideal Intersection”): The meet (∧) of the top-two ranked pillars, representing a
+PLATINUM(🏆).
+The agent first attempts to satisfy all four quality pillars.Pragmatic Target (The “Ideal Intersection”): The meet (∧) of the top-two ranked pillars, representing a

 SILVER(🥈) medal.
-If the agent plateaus while aiming forGOLD, it naturally diverts to this fallback.
+If the agent plateaus while aiming forPLATINUM, it diverts to this fallback.

 - The Relaxation Walk